 Best for: Extra breadth (incl some charter flights)

 TravelSupermarket* includes lots of scheduled airlines and some charter airlines.
-It's easy to use, though can be clunky, and lacks the charm of our other two picks - but it still comes up with a good range of cheap prices.
+It's easy to use, and while it lacks the charm of our other two picks, it still comes up with a good range of cheap prices.

 Like Kayak and Skyscanner, it allows you to compare premium economy seats.
 These are usually on international flights, are slightly better than standard economy and can include more leg or seat room, better food and power points.

-As well as direct airline searches, TravelSupermarket grabs results from 16 online travel agents, including Avro, Bravofly, Budgetair, Ebookers, Emailflights, Expedia, Flightline, Holiday Genie, Last Minute, Major Travel, Netflights, Opodo, Southall Travel, Travelpack, Travelup, and Wefly.
+As well as direct airline searches, TravelSupermarket grabs results from 16 online travel agents, including Avro, Bravofly, Budgetair, Ebookers, Emailflights, Expedia, Crystal Travel, Holiday Genie, Lastminute.com, Major Travel, Netflights, Opodo, Southall Travel, Travelpack, Travelup, and Wefly.